hlomphosibeko/lins-api/README.md

 ![hero image](readme.docs/hero-image.png)

-- When a user clicks the 'Get a Quote' button, they are able to view the quotes we offer.
+- When a user clicks the 'Info' button, they are redirected to the an info page that explains what the insurance entails.
 Please see below:
+- Once a user is done reading the information, they can navigate back to the navigation bar.

 ![quote](readme.docs/quote.png)